What young people gain

 - Help finding accommodation

-We can offer a variety of shifts and flexible working patterns on a contracted or casual basis including weekends, day shifts, sleep in shift or waking nights. £8.74ph
+We offer a variety of shifts and flexible working patterns on a contracted or casual basis including weekends, day shifts and sleep in shifts. £65.58 per shift

 Day Shift – 9.00am to 5.30pm

 Waking hours 5.00pm – 11.00pm and 7.30am – 9.00am with some flexibility.

 Sleeping hours 11.00pm – 7.30am. £63.44 Sleep in allowance.

 Closing Date: ongoing

 Do you have – a non-judgemental approach to working with young people – a proven and positive outlook towards work as an individual or as part of a team – Experience of working with young people – varied life skills and outside interests – Youth Sector or Supported Housing related experience.

 If so, and you would like to join our small and friendly team, we would like to hear from you.

 For further information and a full job description please download our application form and applicant pack or contact Donna Leach at [email protected] or telephone 01769 582023